Maycas/100-days-Python-2022/Days 20 and 21 - The Snake Game Project/README.md

     - Snake body animation and key binding
 - Part 2:
     - Class inheritance
-    - Slicing of lists and dictionaries
+    - Slicing of lists and tuples

 ## Project